justb4/inspire-foss/trunk/phase1/doc/abstract.rst

 .. _abstract:

+.. index:: INSPIRE, Transformation, Combined Transformation, EURADIN, ESDIN

 ********
 Abstract
 ********

+*Note: This document describes the first phase/release of INSPIRE prototyping with an emphasis on Combined Transformation.
+For the latest/current phase/release see* http://inspire.kademo.nl/doc

 This document describes the realization of web services for INSPIRE Annex I themes using Open Source components.
 The focus is on the overal approach and software architecture.
 This work